ggandor/leap.nvim/README.md

 (There is no special mechanism behind this: you can set aliases for the newline character simply by defining a set in `opts.equivalence_classes` that contains it.)

-### Cross-window motions

-`gs` searches in all the other windows on the tab page.
-In this case, the matches are sorted by their screen distance from the cursor, advancing in concentric circles.

 ### Repeating the previous search